Project 240

 Speed Bleeders

-I installed a set of Russell Speed bleeders.
-I’ve heard mixed reviews from people that have had great success with this and those that have thrown them away for one reason or another.
-I have installed three sets on three different cars and I’ve been very happy with them.
-The only problem I had with them on the 240 was the fact that I could not get them tight enough of my aluminum Z32 calipers.
+I installed a set of Russell Speed Bleeders.
+I've heard mixed reviews from people that have had great successes with these and others that have thrown them away for one reason or another.
+I have installed three sets on three different cars and I've been very happy with them.
+The only problem I had with them on the 240 was the fact that I could not get them tight enough on my aluminum Z32 calipers.
 I was concerned about stripping the threads.
 By the time I sold it, I managed to get the last one to stop leaking.
-If you have iron calipers, you won’t have the same problem.
+If you have iron calipers, you won't have the same problem.

 Springs